Crisis in Venezuela: Human rights

 Repression and politically motivated detentions have risen to record levels in 2019.
 Foro Penal states that Venezuela has at least 900 political prisoners as of April 2019, with more arrests of people being held longer in poor conditions and on dubious charges.
 The human rights organization has documented more than 50 instances that include "sexual abuse, strangulation using plastic bags and the use of razor blades to cut detainees' feet".
 In the first three months of 2019, Foro Penal says 1,712 people were arrested and about two-thirds of those were held for more than 48 hours, the threshold used to classify a detainee as a political prisoner.
 Maduro calls those arrested members of "terrorist groups" and says his government will not hesitate to send them to prison.
 Juan Requesens and Roberto Marrero are examples of "purely political" arrests, according to their attorney.
 Increasingly high numbers of the detainees are working-class people, who have been driven to protest by the crisis.

 The final published report addressed the extrajudicial executions, torture, forced disappearances and other human rights violations reportedly committed by Venezuelan security forces in the recent years.
 Bachelet expressed her concerns for the "shockingly high" number of extrajudicial killings and urged for the dissolution of the FAES.
 According to the report, 1,569 cases of executions as consequence as a result of "resistance to authority" were registered by the Venezuelan authorities from 1 January to 19 March.
 Other 52 deaths that occurred during 2019 protests were attributed to colectivos.
 The report also details how the Venezuelan government "aimed at neutralising, repressing and criminalising political opponents and people critical of the government" since 2016.

-On 16 September 2020, the United Nations accused the Maduro government of crimes against humanity.
+On 16 September 2020, the United Nations Fact Finding Mission on Venezuela accused the Maduro government of crimes against humanity.

+On 15 February 2024, the Maduro government closed the UN High Commissioner for Human Rights office in Caracas after High Commissioner Volker Türk condemned the detention of activist Rocío San Miguel, demanding "her immediate release and respect for her right to legal defense".
+Maduro's government expelled its officials, giving them 72 hours to leave the country.